Some dance pedagogy guidelines by Richard Powers

 Teaching experienced dancers

 I'm sometimes surprised to see a professional dance teacher who apparently hasn't thought through the difference between teaching beginning versus experienced dancers.
 Where do I see this most clearly?
-In the strictness of detail demanded when it comes to personal style.
+In specifying personal style.
 Beginning and advanced dancers have very different needs and wishes in this area.

 When teaching beginners, who are a clean slate, of course you'll teach them the version you think is best, with all of the stylistic details for your preferred form.